Citizenship GCSE: Racism and Institutional Racism

 This short film could be drawn on as part of the annual national Stephen Lawrence Day on 22nd April.
 For more information visit the Stephen Lawrence Day website.

-PLEASE NOTE: This short film contains very strong language, as well as some violent and upsetting scenes.
+PLEASE NOTE: This short film has been censored for classroom use, but it still contains strong language, as well as some violent and upsetting scenes.
 Teacher review is recommended prior to use in class.

 Possible areas of enquiry: